Living Rose inventory, ‘The Shambles” Montville 2018, Kyleigh and Michael Simpson.

 Old roses, grown almost exclusively from cutting form the basis of our collection.
 Most are Tea or China type roses but there is always room for more modern and Australian Roses.

 Many of the roses listed are well established and flower freely.
 Some are less successful, due to reduced disease resistance in our humid climate and reduced sunlight in some areas of our shady garden.
 There is no irrigation system.
 Supplemental feeding with Sulphate of potash and Epsom salts together with organic material does benefit our roses.
 Limited and judicious pruning is done as they do not always survive aggressive pruning in our warm climate.
-Unfortunately a heavy prune in July 2015 set them back considerably, but almost all are recovering with many new cuttings planted in 2016,2017.
+Unfortunately a heavy prune in July 2015 set them back considerably, but almost all are recovering with many new cuttings planted in 2016,2017 and more in 2018

 THE SHAMBLES ROSE purchased as PINK CASCADE (TEA,MODERN,SEMIDOUBLE, REMONTANT CUTTING) This is not the miniature, by Moore USA.
 Seems robust, disease resistance and has beautiful short lasting deep pink single to semi-double flowers.
 Low maintenance.
 From Mapleton Hardware, Bred at a nursery on Mt Tambourine?, parentage unknown, very good rose.looking very much like a China rose.
 Front Path Garden, South and North Rose gardens.

 DUCHESSE DE BRABANT syn COMTESSE DE LABARTHE (Tea, DOUBLE REMONTANT all from cuttings) An excellent rose in South East Queensland.
 Disease free, flowers freely summer and winter, highly perfumed and tolerant of shade.
 Strikes easily from cutting.
 Very low maintenance.
 Bernede, France 1857 In most of our rose gardens and Montville Uniting Church gardens.